 Home Remedy for Congestion #4 – Hot Tea – Herbal or “Regular”

 Hot tea with lemon and honey has been a congestion fighting favorite of mine for years.
 Momma always stocked Lipton tea bags, but now I buy my black, green and oolong in bulk, and sometimes enjoy some tulsi (holy basil) tea blends as well.
 Lemon is a great mucus clearer on it’s own, and can provide extra vitamin C, and honey is naturally antibacterial, so do include them in your brew.

 To make an herbal tea, cover 2 teaspoons dried leaves or 1/4 cup fresh leaves with 1 cup boiling water, steep for five to ten minutes, then strain and enjoy.
 (For ginger root, use about a 1/2 inch piece of fresh root, or 1/2 tsp-1 tsp of dried root bits.)
 I like to steep in a tea pot or cover my tea mug to keep the vapors from escaping.

 If you’ve really got a stubborn cough or cold, check out the recipes for Cough-Be-Gone and Sore Throat Syrup and Cold and Flu Tea.

-Home Remedy for Congestion #5 – Foods
+Home Remedy for Congestion #5 – Choose Foods That Clear Congestion

 - Omega 3 Fatty acids (found in cold water fish, nuts, eggs, fish oil, cod oil and flaxseed)